Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

 In Fig.~\ref{fig:bisp_zs} we present the results of these measurements in a very similar fashion to Fig.~\ref{fig:bisp_rs}.
-Compared to the real-space case, the behavior of $\Delta B^{(s)}_0$ for the $f(R)$ models has changed qualitatively: a suppression now takes the place of the previously enhanced bispectrum relative to GR with the amplitude of deviations being strongest for F4, followed by F5.
+Compared with the real-space case, the behavior of $\Delta B^{(s)}_0$ for the $f(R)$ models has changed qualitatively: a suppression now takes the place of the previously enhanced bispectrum relative to GR with the amplitude of deviations being strongest for F4, followed by F5.
 They are weakest for the F6 model, which is mostly consistent with GR within the combined 1-$\sigma$ scatter of the GR and F6 measurements.
+Furthermore, we find that the deviations from GR are no longer maximized for equilateral triangles, but display an overall reduced configuration dependence with only slightly larger differences for collinear shapes.
 To understand the origin of this change in behaviour, we plot the ratio of the redshift-space monopole and real-space bispectrum in the bottom panels of Fig.~\ref{fig:bisp_zs}, which show an increased redshift-space signal on large scales that becomes heavily damped for triangles involving small-scale sides.
 This is simply a reflection of the two expected effects: on large scales the infall velocities of galaxies lead to a (configuration-space) squashing and thus enhanced clustering.
-On small scales, however, the Finger-of-God effect smears out the galaxy positions, which translates into a damping of the signal in Fourier space.
-In case of the $f(R)$ models the Finger-of-God effect is significantly stronger than in GR, particularly for F4, which points to an increased velocity dispersion in the $f(R)$ models.
-This agrees with the fact that the deviations of $B^{(s)}_0/B$ from GR show no appreciable dependence on triangle shape and that we find very similar deviations in the damping of the power spectrum.
-The increased Finger-of-God effect therefore reverses the real-space enhancement in clustering, which in case of F6 happens to have the right amplitude to render it consistent with GR (similar effects have been observed for the power spectrum, e.g., \cite{Bose2017}).
-Further and more detailed studies with a larger number of simulations and different HOD prescriptions will need to show whether this is a physical signal or due to the HOD specifications.
-The ratio $B^{(s)}_0/B$ for the nDGP models, on the other hand, is mostly identical to GR on small scales, but we find a slight enhancement on large scales because of the increased growth rate, as already noted in Sec.~\ref{subsect:LRSD}.
+On small scales, however, the FoG effect smears out the galaxy positions, which translates into a damping of the signal in Fourier space.
+In case of the $f(R)$ model, the FoG effect is significantly stronger than in GR, particularly for F4, which reverses the real-space enhancement in clustering and explains the reduced configuration dependence seen in the GR deviations of $B^{(s)}_0$.
+The fact that there is no appreciable dependence on triangle shape in differences of the ratio $B^{(s)}_0/B$ either, and that we find very similar differences in the damping of the power spectrum, further points to an increased velocity dispersion in the $f(R)$ models.
+We also note that in case of F6 the real-space enhancement and the FoG damping have nearly equal but opposite amplitudes, which makes the signal consistent with GR (a similar effect has been observed previously for the power spectrum, e.g., \cite{Bose2017}), and we have checked that this cancellation happens independently of whether we include satellite galaxies in the HOD sample or not.
+For the nDGP models, on the other hand, the ratio $B^{(s)}_0/B$ is mostly identical to GR on small scales, but we find a slight enhancement on large scales because of the increased growth rate, as already noted in Sec.~\ref{subsect:LRSD}.
 In total this means that the GR deviations of the bispectrum monopole tend to be similar to those observed in the real-space case, but with somewhat diminished significance because the reduced overall signal raises the relative importance of the shot noise.